 Whilst the best crypto broker for you can depend on your own individual needs as an investor or trader, we believe these brokers have a wide range of products and services to meet the needs of different trading and investing styles.

-IG Markets crypto division offers trading in popular crypto related contracts including Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Stellar, NEO and EOS.
+IG Markets crypto division offers trading in popular crypto related contracts including Bitcoin and Ethereum.
 You can speculate on crypto prices without taking ownership of the underlying cryptocurrency with CFDs, or contract for difference.
 If you want to get broad exposure in a single trade, there is the IG Crypto 10 index which represents the performance of the largest 10 tokens, selected and weighted by market capitalisation.
 IG have excellent liquidity which means you can get some of the best prices available and superior execution speeds for your crypto trades.
 They also don’t charge any commission and have some of the lowest spreads in the industry.

 - 24-hour crypto trading

 - Crypto 10 index

 IG Review Editor choice